 - This happens to Lenny in Memento, causing him to bash a random motel resident in the face.

-- In The Adventures of Pluto Nash, Pluto interrogated the body clinic specialist to find the identity of the crime boss and was given "WZW" initials as a clue, but found no results upon searching.
-Realizing the initials was read upside-down, he searched "MZM" and found one result.
+- In The Adventures of Pluto Nash, Pluto interrogated the body clinic specialist to find the identity of the crime boss and was given the initials "WZW" as a clue, but found no results upon searching.
+Realizing the initials were read upside-down, he searched "MZM" and found one result.